Divorce Checklist: Steps to Consider for Child Negotiations

 6. List all future earning potential for both you and your spouse

-Making a list of the future earning potential helps you to see the bigger picture.
+Making a list of your future earning potential helps you to see the bigger picture.
 Each child custody negotiation is up for reexamination throughout the child’s life as they get older and their lifestyles change.
-In order to find a child custody plan that fits both now and in the future, it is important to look at how the lives of everyone involved might change.
-For example, if one spouse did not work while they were married, this may change now that they are living on their own.
+To find a child custody plan that fits both now and in the future, it is important to look at how the lives of everyone involved might change.
+For example, if one spouse did not work while married, this may change now that they are living on their own.

 7. Draft a ‘parenting plan’ for children after the divorce

 Drafting a parenting plan to share with your spouse will help you prepare for the future and keep the arguments to a minimum after your divorce.
-It is important to leave the parenting plan open for reconsideration after it is made, because as your child gets older, the wants and needs of everyone will change as well.
+It is important to leave the parenting plan open for reconsideration after it is made because as your child gets older, their wants and needs will change.
 In the initial phases of the parenting plan, list everything you are looking for.
-This will provide you with a good starting point, even though you most likely will not get everything on the list.
-It will be a good way to lay all your desires out on the table and set the stage for negotiations and compromise.
+The list will provide you with a good starting point, even though you most likely will not get everything on the list.
+It will be a good way to lay all your desires on the table and set the stage for negotiations and compromise.

 Considerations for Parenting Plan